-A flow chart can be used to represent a process, workflow or algorithm and is a general purpose diagram for representing a sequence of steps and decisions.
-Connecting lines determine the sequence of the steps in the flow chart.
-Flow charts are an easy to understand representation of the steps in a process.
-The syntax of the diagrams are much easier to understand than their more advanced cousins: the BPMN Business Process diagram and the UML Activity diagrams.
+A Flow Chart is a general purpose diagram for representing a sequence of steps and decisions, and can be used to represent a process, workflow or algorithm.
+Connecting lines determine the sequence of the steps in the Flow Chart.
+Flow Charts are an easy to understand representation of the steps in a process.
+The syntax of the diagrams is much easier to understand than their more advanced cousins, the BPMN Business Process diagram and the UML Activity diagrams.